NirantK/nirantk.github.io/content/en/community/_index.md

 For promoting any upcoming event, please reach out to [Aditya on WhatsApp](https://wa.me/917880067859)

-# LLMs in Production Group

-Rules:
-1. Don’t promote your product
-2. Be nice, be respectful: Don’t shit on other people’s work
-3. Intro about your product when you join
-4. If you’re not sure about something being posted, just message one of us.
-5. No messages around funding

 # Community Moderators

 The community is run with sincere and ongoing efforts from the following people: